CS-3398-264/GriffinArmyRepo/srs_template.md

 ## 1. Introduction

 ### 1.1 Purpose
+The purpose of this document is to provide a detailed requirements overview for the Griffin Chess application.
+It will also explain the purpose and features.
 Griffin Chess shall provide the user with a reliable, well designed chess game.
 The version of this product is 1.0 and this SRS shall cover the full scope of the chess game.

 ### 1.2 Document Conventions
-* Definitions
 * Acronyms
   * GC: Griffin Chess
   * IDE: Integrated Development Environment